aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 drwxrwxrwt  2 root root 4096 Jul 15 10:47 .ICE-unix
 ```

-it's look like the `test.py` has been deleted, recreate it in the `tmp` folder and make sure to add the execution `chmod +x <file>` permission on both of the scripts, otherwise it wont be executed.
+It looks like the `test.py` has been deleted, recreate it in the `tmp` folder and make sure to add the execution `chmod +x <file>` permission on both of the scripts.

 Refrred to ->  [Reverse Shell Cheat Sheet](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet)
 ```py